-Tapas bars are scattered throughout Valencia’s old town among the shops, restaurants and historic buildings.
-You could spend days (okay, months) exploring these narrow streets, always finding someplace new.
-Personally, we prefer to do our sightseeing with a snack and beverage close at hand.
-There are so many tapas bars and restaurants in this area that it would be impossible to declare one as the best, since it is highly doubtful that you could experience all of them.
-Here are our picks for tapas bars located near some of the most interesting sites.
-Each one offers the opportunity to try one or two of Spain’s traditional tapas.
-Anyone for a Tapas Crawl?
+A seemingly endless number of tapas bars are scattered among the shops, restaurants and historic sites in Old Town Valencia.
+You could spend days (okay, years) exploring these narrow streets, always finding something new.
+Personally, we like to do our sightseeing with a snack and beverage close at hand.
+The Old Town in particular contains its share of tourist traps, but there are some gems hidden in there.
+It would be impossible to declare one tapas bar as the best, since it is highly doubtful that anyone could experience all of them.
+These are our picks for tapas bars in Valencia’s Old Town, along with the interesting historical sites located nearby.

 (As always, keep in mind that the posted hours of operation are merely suggestions in Spain)